JohannesBuchner/pystrict3/README.rst

     html = requests.get(url)  ## bad: overwrites imported package name

-pystrict3 checks that **functions are called with the right number of arguments**.
+pystrict3 checks that functions are called with the right number of arguments.
 This catches bugs before execution, for example when call signatures change to include an additional argument::

     def foo(a, b):